qiuwenbaike/qiuwen-skins/README.md

 # *Qiuwen* skins

-The repo stores all MediaWiki skins deployed to *Qiuwen* websites.
+This repo stores all MediaWiki skins deployed to *Qiuwen* websites.